 Benhayon’s protectors have attempted to censor Esther Rockett’s blogs using false legal complaints to Google and the WordPress blog platform.
 They have succeeded in shutting down her Facebook pages with untested legal complaints.
 Facebook offers no avenue for redress.
 150 Esoteric healing practitioners lodged complaints about her with the Australian Consumer and Competition Commission, submitting 4,500 pages of materials – all rejected at the initial assessment.

 November 2015, Benhayon filed a defamation claim against Esther in the NSW Supreme Court.
-She has filed a comprehensive defence and the trial is likely to take place in late 2017.
+She has filed a comprehensive defence and the trial is listed from 3 September 2018.